List of Porridge characters: Ingrid Fletcher

 Ingrid Rita Godber (née Fletcher) was played by Patricia Brake.
 Ingrid is Fletch's eldest child (allegedly conceived against Karl Marx's tomb).
 She often visited her father in Slade Prison, oblivious to her appeal to the other inmates, much to her father's despair.
 It was on one of these trips that she met Fletch's cellmate Godber.
 Upon Godber's release the two met up, and by the time Fletch was released, three years later, the two were engaged.
 They were married in the final episode of Going Straight and are seen to be still married 25 years later in the spoof documentary, Life Beyond the Box: Norman Stanley Fletcher, with one son.

 Norman Stanley Fletcher

 Norman Stanley Fletcher was played by Ronnie Barker.
 Known as "Fletch", he is the main character in the series and shares a cell with Lennie Godber.
 A habitual criminal from north London, Fletch has previously served several terms of imprisonment.
+After he is released, he ends his life of crime for a honest living.